Want to work with us?

 Application process

-• Cover letter (max 2 pages), stating the applicant's interest in the project and relevant qualifications.
+• Cover letter (1-2 pages) in English, detailing the applicant's interest in the project and what they bring to its development and execution

-• Names and contact information for two referees and how they can be reached.
+• Two recommendation letters and contact information for referees

-All applications will be answered, and applicants will be informed about the appointment when a decision has been made.
-Applications are valid in the system for 6 months after the application deadline.
+All applicants will be informed about the results when a decision has been made.
+The application can be valid for six months from the end of the application deadline.

 Application deadline